 The Governors delegate the daily management of the school to the Headteacher, but they have ultimate responsibility for the effective and efficient running of the school.
 They meet regularly and are involved in decisions related to strategy, School Ethos and Vision, pupil performance, curriculum, budgets, performance management, staff recruitment and site management.

 There are 11 members of the Governing body.
 The Chair is Mr Darren Jeffrey, who can be contacted through the school office on 01285 810367 or by email at email@example.com.

 - 3 Foundation Governors (one of whom is the Minister of the Parish)

 - The Headteacher

-In order that the work of the Governors can be as effective as possible, three sub-committees have been established.
-These committees meet on a regular basis and this allows for more detailed discussion and monitoring of progress on particular areas of school management.
+In order that the work of the Governors can be as effective as possible, two sub-committees have been established.
+These Committees meet on a regular basis and this allows for more detailed discussion and monitoring of progress on particular areas of school management.

 More information on the governor Committees can be found on the governor committees page.

 The Governing Body of the school maintains documentation in relation to its workings (agenda, minutes, etc.) this documentation is available for inspection on the school premises by prior arrangement with the Clerk to Governors (via email at firstname.lastname@example.org).